Multi-Role Ocean Surveillance Ship: Background

-In 2021, the British government published the Integrated Review, a foreign, defence, security and international development policy review, which declared that the ocean was facing pressures caused by climate change and environment degradation, as well as growing tensions around maritime choke points, migration and piracy.
+In 2021, the UK government published the Integrated Review, a foreign, defence, security and international development policy review, which declared that the ocean was facing pressures caused by climate change and environmental degradation, as well as growing tensions around maritime choke points, migration and piracy.
 This, it stated, negatively impacted livelihoods around the world and impacted the ocean's biological and mineral resources.